mohsenasadi501/DataStructureAlgorithm/README.md

 ### Selection Sort

-In this sort we need to find a minimum item in array that is 1 in index 3 we need to swap item to item zero , Now 1 is in the correct position.
+In this sort we need to find a minimum item in Array that is 1 in index 3 we need to swap the item to item zero, Now 1 is in the correct position.

 <img title="" src="https://github.com/mohsenasadi501/DataStructureAlgorithm/blob/main/images/selectionSort.png" alt="selectionSort.png" width="307">